 For me, computing has always been personal, writing code that runs on a box that sits on, or below your desk.
 Writing something in C++ takes me back to those times, and reminds me of the metal that all our code runs on eventually.

-It’s like taking a stroll through woodlands and getting back to basics in nature, taking a break from the smog filled hustle and bustle of the city.
+It’s like taking a stroll through woodlands and getting back to basics, while taking a break from the city.